Individual Charcuterie Cups for a Party

 I have a few tricks up my sleeve when it comes to throwing a party.
 The first is that you can never, and I mean never, have too much ice.
 The second is that if you put cheese on a board, people will lose their ever-loving minds.
 It’s a simple formula, really.

-And the proof is in the pudding because this French cheese board, honey baked camembert, and charcuterie skewers are some of my most-requested appetizers.
+And the proof is in the pudding because this French cheese board, my melty honey baked camembert, and these super easy charcuterie skewers are some of my most-requested appetizers.
 But lately, I’ve been so obsessed with these cutie cups!
 I mean, it’s like double fisting wine, but one of the cups is actually cheese and cured meat.

 When I was in culinary school, we practiced all of our new skills by catering for big parties and events.
 If you’ve ever gone to culinary school, you probably know that “food in cups” is a common theme.
 After a while, I was kind of over it lol.
 But when it comes to charcuterie?
 I’ll forever be a fan of this handheld snack.
 I mean, how could you not be?